he-mans/copro/README.md

   - save server folder on a different device
   - go to client folder and open client.py file
   - change line (line no. 9) ` ip = '127.0.0.1' ` to the ip of the device that your server folder is on.
+  - to find ip on a linux device open terminal and type `ifconfig`
+  - to find ip on a linux device open terminal and type `ifconfig /all` (use ipv4 address)